 An individual trial provides the patient with valuable information about the benefits Ponto can offer them.
 It is important that the audiologist encourages the patient to use the trial period in the most effective way.
-Using Ponto in as many different listening situations as possible will allow the patient to evaluate the improvement in the best way.
+Using Ponto in as many different listening situations as possible will allow the patient to best evaluate improvement.

-Appropriate patient counselling is also an important step towards successful use of Ponto.
+Appropriate patient counseling is also an important step towards success with Ponto.
 Throughout the evaluation and counselling process, it is vital that the patient care team, including surgeons, audiologists and nurses, cooperate closely in order to achieve an optimal patient outcome from both a surgical and audiological perspective.